 Fused Deposition Modeling

-Fused Deposition Modeling, referred to as FDM, is the most common rapid prototyping technology on the market.
+Fused Deposition Modeling, referred to as FDM, is the most common 3D Printing technology on the market.
 There are three primary reasons for this: it is simple, it is inexpensive to operate, and the parts it makes are strong.
 First commercialized in 1991, the technology uses a heated head to melt plastic, extrude it through a small nozzle, and deposit material in a controlled way, one layer at a time.

 Affordable, Usable Parts